$L^p$ improving properties and maximal estimates for certain multilinear averaging operators: Abstract

 \section{Abstract}

-In this article we focus on $L^{p}$-improving estimates of two types of multilinear averaging operators.
-We also suggest that different $L^p$-improving estimates can be obtained by means of the nonlinear Brascamp-Lieb inequality.
-Moreover, we prove improved $L^{p_{1}}\times L^{p_{2}}\times\cdots\times L^{p_{m}}\rightarrow L^{p}$ boundedness of the corresponding $m$-(sub)linear lacunary maximal operators when $1/p = \sum_{j=1}^m 1/p_j$.
-In showing that, we make use of the $L^1$-improving estimates of averaging operators.
+In this article we focus on $L^{p}$ estimates for two types of multilinear lacunary maximal averages over hypersurfaces with curvature conditions.
+Moreover, we give a different proof for the bilinear lacunary spherical maximal functions.
+To obtain our results, we make use of the $L^1$-improving estimates of multilinear averaging operators.
+We also obtain $L^p$-improving estimates for certain multilinear averages by means of the nonlinear Brascamp-Lieb inequality.

 \subjclass[2020]{Primary 42B25, 47H60} \keywords{Multilinear lacunary maximal operators, $L^p$ improving, Nonlinear Brascamp-Lieb inequality}